Dishwashers, Electrical, Small Appliances

 • GFCI outlets also add protection to anything plugged into them from power surges

-• Your garbage disposal will be up to local code if you ever want your home inspected before putting it on the market.
+• Your garbage disposal will be up to local code if you want your home inspected before selling it.

-If you decide not to plug your garbage disposal into a GFCI-protected outlet, there are definite risks.
-These risks are minimized by having your disposal professionally installed and wired, but always present.
 You can mitigate these risks by regularly checking below your sink for leaks.
-If you install the outlet yourself and have any doubts about your electrical skills, you should always opt for a GFCI outlet.
+If you install the outlet yourself and have doubts about your electrical skills, you should always opt for a GFCI outlet.

 Related Questions